About Summer Streets

 Summer Streets is an annual celebration of New York City’s most valuable public space—our streets.
-On three consecutive Saturdays in the summer, nearly seven miles of NYC's streets are opened for people to play, walk, bike, and breathe.
-Summer Streets provides space for healthy recreation and encourages New Yorkers to use more sustainable forms of transportation.
-In 2012, more than 250,000 people took advantage Summer Streets.
+On two consecutive Saturdays this August, nearly seven miles of NYC's streets are open for people to play, run, walk and bike.
+Summer Streets reclaims and transforms streets into active and attractive public spaces, providing safe recreational cycling and walking routes in the heart of Manhattan.

-Summer Streets runs from 7:00 am to 1:00 pm.
-The route extends from the Brooklyn Bridge to Central Park, along Park Avenue and connecting streets, with easy side travel options on low-traffic streets to the Hudson River Greenway, Harlem, Brooklyn and Governors Island, allowing participants to plan a route as long or short as they wish.
+Held between 7 am and 1 pm, Summer Streets extends from the Brooklyn Bridge to Central Park, along Park Avenue and connecting streets.
+With easy access from all points in New York City, participants may plan a trip as long or short as they wish.
 All activities at Summer Streets are free of charge, and designed for people of all ages and ability levels to share the streets respectfully.

 NYC DOT thanks the other City agencies who provide vital support for Summer Streets, including:

 DOT Arts and Culture

 Manhattan Borough Commissioner’s Office

 Traffic and Planning